CQC/OfSTED revisit inspection

-Between the 24 and 27 May 2021, Birmingham Local Area is hosting OfSTED and CQC inspectors to review the progress that has been made against the Written Statement of Action (WSOA) since its publication in January 2019.
-The WSOA is a document which sets out the improvements that OfSTED and the CQC require the Council and the NHS to make in the provision of SEND services following their last visit.
+Between the 24 and 27 May 2021, Birmingham Local Area hosted OfSTED and CQC inspectors, who reviewed the progress that has been made against the Written Statement of Action (WSOA) since its publication in January 2019.
+The WSOA is a document which sets out the improvements that OfSTED and the CQC require the Council and the NHS to make in the provision of SEND services following their previous visit.

 Many children and young people who have additional needs require support from a range of services, including health.
 The SEND Code of Practice sets out the statutory duties for health, education and social care to listen to families and provide the right range of services so that children, young people and young adults up to the age of 25yrs can achieve their potential.